rikyperdana/mithril-autoform/README.md

 			type: \insert
 			id: \myForm
 ```
-On browser it will render a form that contains the specified fields with insert behavior and you can test it
+It will render a form that contains the specified fields with insert behavior which you can test right away.
-right away.
 Once the values submited, you can check `meteor mongo` in your terminal to see the inserted data.

 ## APIs
 autoForm is a function that accepts an objects with props like these: